 We are committed to safe recruitment and selection procedures to ensure that all staff and volunteers have been appropriately screened prior to appointment, and to the provision of appropriate child protection training through the staff induction programme and within continuing professional development opportunities.

-We believe that our school should provide a caring, positive, safe and stimulating environment that promotes our school values and the Social Moral Spiritual and Cultural development of the individual child.
+We believe that our school should provide a caring, positive, safe and stimulating environment that promotes our school values and the emotional, mental health and wellbeing of the individual child.

 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
 We recognise the importance of enabling children to talk openly and to feel confident that they will be listened to.
 We recognise the need to teach children the skills they need to stay safe and to ask for help if they need it.